 Anyone thinking of a new kitchen renovation needs to consider the importance of design.
-We interviewed Andreas Theodorou, (Kitchen Designer Cheltenham showroom), who has been designing kitchens for over 18 years to pick his brain for tips on the kitchen design process.
+All our Kitchen Designers have been designing kitchens for over 20 years so they understand the kitchen design process.
 We asked our Kitchen Designers some questions so you can gain some insights into design.

-Where do you start in designing a new kitchen?
+Where to start when designing a new kitchen?

-I commence with asking the customer a series of questions to ascertain their needs.
+First logical step is to ask the customer a series of questions is to ascertain their needs.
 For example, “why are they renovating their kitchen”, “what do they like and dislike in their existing kitchen” etc. They might say they don’t have enough storage, don’t like the benchtops, cupboards are old and falling apart.
 The initial discussion is all about solutions for their new kitchen this is critical to listen and identify their needs.

 What is important for customers in kitchens?

 Time and time again it is quality and design.
 A kitchen is one of the most important decisions for any homeowner.
 It is the heart of the home and where a lot of time is spent – critical to get it right.
 The quality of the components need to stand up to rigorous daily workouts and the quality needs to last for the test of time.
 The design, on the other hand, needs to be right for the family needs.
 The kitchen will be in the home for 10 years or more and the design needs to reflect the needs now and in the future, as the family grows.
-I couldn’t design kitchens if I didn’t believe in the quality of the products I was recommending.
+Designing kitchens is all about the quality of the products so the design works.

-What is the most difficult aspect to design in a kitchen?
+What is the most difficult aspect in designing kitchens?

-The new age kitchen appliances are state of the art, what advice would you give to a customer that loves cooking?
+The new age kitchen appliances are state of the art what is important for a customer that loves cooking?

-What has been the best part of your job?
+What has been the best part of designing?

 All our Designers say it is helping customers achieve their needs and watching the transformation from a non-functioning space to a kitchen that works for them.
-I remember one job that insisted on a workspace in the kitchen area where their kids could do their homework on the computer while the parent was cooking, it worked really well.
-The client could then oversee their child’s computer use along with cooking the family meal.
-Really my job is like an architect and one that can change people’s lives for the better – this gives me a buzz!
+Areas that have a workspace in the kitchen area where their kids can do their homework on the computer while the parent is cooking, works really well.
+This means the client can then oversee their child’s computer use along with cooking the family meal.
+Designers are like architects and can change people’s lives for the better!